 The past performance, or pp as it’s sometimes called, is your key to unlocking the puzzle of the race.
 It comes in many shapes and sizes, displaying varying types and amounts of data, laid out with a variety of subtle differences, but at the end of the day it’s giving you the data you need about the conditions of the race and the horses running in it.

-BRIS offers a variety of options including Condensed, Premium and Ultimate past performances.
+Brisnet, sponsor of our Derby Prep Alert, offers a variety of options including Condensed, Premium and Ultimate past performances.
 You can grab a free sample of each at their site.
-Also available for download are pdfs that explain all the data points on each style of past performance.

-Another excellent feature of BRIS is that they allow you to create your own card. (must be logged-in to access) For example, if you wanted to play three races at Aqueduct, two at Fair Grounds and four at Gulfstream Park you could compile those races into one card, versus buying three cards.
+Each type of Brisnet past performance includes proprietary speed figures and their top-of-the-line Ultimate version includes field rankings by class ratings, speed last race, best speed at the distance and their prime power number.
+Another excellent feature of Brisnet is that they allow you to create your own card (must be logged-in to access).
+For example, if you wanted to play three races at Aqueduct, two at Fair Grounds and four at Gulfstream Park you could compile those races into a single card, versus buying three cards as long as the races are all on the same day.

-See an explanation of the data points in the Brisnet Ultimate Past Performance with Comments here (pdf)
+Explanation of the data points in the Brisnet Ultimate Past Performance here (pdf)

 Daily Racing Form

-They have a handy tutorial on “How to Read the Form” that I visited frequently when trying to figure how to handicap/get a handle on all the data.
-Simply click on an are of the past performance it loads in explanation of all the data points.
-While the new design looks nice, it’s a little poky loading in each section, but where it goes above and beyond other similar guides is that it allows you to find out the meaning of each of these data points by clicking on it.
+There’s a handy tutorial on “How to Read the Form” that will come in handy when trying to figure how to handicap/get a handle on all the data.
+Simply click on an area of the past performance it loads in explanation of all the data points.

 Equibase

 Each provider offers subscriptions, bundled packages and additional products beyond the past performance.
-For example, you also can purchase lifetime past performances for individual horses among other things.
+For example, you also can purchase lifetime past performances for individual horses at Brisnet, Daily Racing Form and Equibase, among other things.

 While all the products vary slightly, listed below is generally what you’ll find in any past performance (with the exception of the track program).
 This list is based on the Daily Racing Form past performance model.
 Instead of providing an explanation of each item, I’ll direct you to the aforementioned DRF Past Performance tutorial.